 Inside ‘Ozark’s’ Shotgun Blast of a Series Finale—and That Tragic Death

-We take you inside the Netflix series’ grim finale, which saw the Byrds maneuver like never before and one beloved character meet their demise.
+We take you inside the Netflix series’ grim finale, which saw the Byrdes maneuver like never before and one beloved character meet their demise.
 [Spoilers]

 Often compared to Breaking Bad—another story about ostensibly ordinary Americans turning to lives of crime—Netflix’s Ozark always appeared headed for a similarly dire conclusion, with at least some of its principals meeting a fatal end.
 Still, predicting the precise nature of that outcome was thwarted by the cagey plotting of its fourth and final season, whose last episode upended expectations by letting its bad guys get away—and, in the process, cemented the show’s portrait of capitalist enterprise as a war winnable only by those willing to fully embrace their ruthless amorality, and able to control their wilder impulses.